HOPE-UIB-BIO/R-Ratepol-package/README.md

     fitted through the RoC scores and their ages (GAM= RoC ~ s(age,k=3) using mgcv package (Wood, 2011).
 The distance between each point and the fitted value is calculated (residuals).
 Standard deviation (SD) is calculated from all the residuals.
-Peak is considered significant if it is 1.5 SD higher than the model.
+A peak is considered significant if it is 1.5 SD higher than the model.

-4. F-deriv GAM: smooth GAM model is fitted the RoC scores and their ages (GAM= RoC ~ s(age).
+4. F-deriv GAM: Smooth GAM model is fitted to the RoC scores and their ages (GAM= RoC ~ s(age).
 First derivative as well as continuous confidence intervals are calculated from the model using gratia package (Simpson, 2019).
 Peak is considered significant if